tzvetanmoev/core-skyscraper-1-income/docs/index.md

 These visualisations were created for [The CORE Project](http://www.core-econ.org/).
 CORE is an open-access, interactive ebook-based course for anyone interested in learning about the economy and economics.

-You can also explore similar interactive visualisations of the global *wealth* distribution and the global distribution of *carbon emissions* in our companion websites: [CORE Skyscraper 2: Exploring global wealth inequality](https://tzvetanmoev.github.io/core-skyscraper-2-wealth/) and [CORE Skyscraper 3: Exploring global carbon footprint inequality](https://tzvetanmoev.github.io/core-skyscraper-3-carbon/).
+You can also explore similar interactive visualisations of the global *wealth* distribution and the global *carbon footprint* distribution in our companion websites: [CORE Skyscraper 2: Exploring global wealth inequality](https://tzvetanmoev.github.io/core-skyscraper-2-wealth/) and [CORE Skyscraper 3: Exploring global carbon footprint inequality](https://tzvetanmoev.github.io/core-skyscraper-3-carbon/).